 - Set notifications for activity on watched addresses

-- Trading & investing research
+- Conduct research into trading & investing

 The Etherscan homepage displays basic info and stats about the ETH token.
 It also shows the latest blocks written and the latest confirmed transactions: